Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/activate.md

 #### Description

-Function; called when the extensible tool becomes active (that is, when the tool is selected in the Tools panel).
+Function; Called when the extensible tool becomes active (that is, when the tool is selected in the Tools panel).
 Use this function to perform any initialization tasks the tool requires.

 #### Example